ErosBryant/wildturkey/timer.md

 - Timer 7 is the total compaction time.
 -
 - Timer 11 is the total file model learning time.
-- Timer 8 is the total level learning time

 - timer 9: Total fresh write time (db load)
 - timer 16: time to compact memtable